 The truth is, if you spent half as much time on human resources as you do on marketing, I guarantee your sales would increase dramatically.

-Customers know the difference between happy employees and disgruntled ones, and it makes a difference when it comes to purchase decisions.
+Customers know the difference between happy employees and disgruntled ones, and it makes a difference when it comes to purchasing decisions.
 I’ve heard it said that your employees will treat your customers exactly the same way that you treat them.
-Would you rather have your car serviced by a grumpy mechanic who doesn’t feel his good work is rewarded, or a pleasant one who just stepped out of a weekly team meeting?
+Would you rather have your car serviced by a grumpy mechanic who doesn’t feel his good work is rewarded or a pleasant one who just stepped out of a weekly team meeting?

 A successful business owner has confidence in the people who work for him because he believes they are the best people for the job.
 Employees who know their employer believes in their skills and abilities will go over and above to get the job done, to make the sale.

 Successful business owners invest time and money in finding and keeping the right people.
-These are the people who share and support the collective vision for the company.
+These are the people who share and support the collective vision of the company.

 I’m not talking about a complicated formula or magic concoction.
 I’m talking about some careful thought and a proactive strategy that will make your business shine from the inside out.